 Some of the best travel advice I’ve ever gotten has been from the locals of places I have visited.
 Get into a conversation with someone who lives where you are visiting, and you never know what they might share with you.
 There are always some amazing hidden gems to be found that no amount of social media trolling, trip advisor combing or even blog reading can find for you.

-So ask the person who is checking you in, where they recommend you should eat, or what you should do first.
+Ask people like the hotel receptionist or waiting staff or bar men – where they recommend you should eat, or what you should do first.
 Ask them if there are any hidden gems, or where they like to go for a night out.
 By all means use all the other tools available to find amazing things to do, just never underestimate the power of asking a good question.
 It might just change your entire journey.

 Enjoy the me time